 In addition to your weekly activities, you will interact with your coaching group via forum posts at the end of each major section.
-There will also be four virtual coaching group meetings and two special projects during the course.
+There will also be five virtual coaching group meetings and two special projects during the course.

-- Video Lectures: Each lesson contains 60-90 minutes of lecture or other video content (broken into smaller units).
+- 1. Video Lectures: Each module contains 60-90 minutes of lecture or other video content (broken into smaller units).
 The video lectures can be found online via the course site.
 You may also download these videos to watch on a device of your preference.
 The course site will have more information about downloading the video lectures. - 2.
-Reading: Each session will include roughly 25pp of reading from the Perspectives Reader, Center Church, or other articles.
+Reading: Each module will include roughly 25pp of reading from the Perspectives Reader, Center Church, or other articles.
 Through this reading you will be exposed to leading missionary strategists and practitioners around the world.
 The reading assignments account for 25% of your grade.
 At the end of the course you will submit a report showing how much of the reading you completed. - 3.
-Group Posts: At the end of each major section (biblical, historical, cultural, strategic) you will write a short post in a forum describing what you've been learning and interacting with what others have shared.
-The forums can be found on the course site where you will be provided further instruction. - 4.
+Missions Journal: You will keep a journal throughout the course in which you will record reflections about how the course is impacting your understanding of Christian mission and what it means to be a missionary.
+Journal entries can be written in the space provided in the lecture notes or online.
+At the end of the course you will submit the number of journal entries you completed.
+The Missions Journal and the Group Posts combined constitutes 15% of your grade. - 4.
+Group Posts: At the end of each major section (biblical, cultural, historical, strategic) you will write or record a short post in a forum describing what you've been learning and interacting with what others have shared.
+(Your coach will determine the type of forum you'll be using.)
+The forums can be found on the course site where you will be provided further instruction. - 5.
 Coaching Group: You will be assigned to a coaching group with eight to ten other students.
-Your coaching group will meet on three occasions during the course using Google hangout.
+Your coaching group will meet on five occasions during the course using a video conferencing program such as Zoom.
 You are required to participate in these coaching meetings and need to adjust your schedule accordingly.
-Your coach will inform you of the dates and times of these meetings.
-The first meeting (following Week 1) will be a time to get to know your coaching group.
-The second (following Week 3) will center around your Cultural Learning Experience.
-The final coaching meeting (following Week 5) will focus on your Missionary Biography assignment and how you've grown and what you've learned overall in the class.
-Each meeting will be around 90 minutes, and you will be expected to share, discuss, and interact during these times.
-Coaching Group meetings account for 10% of your grade and will be assessed on your attendance and participation.
+Your coach will inform you of the dates and times of these meetings. - First meeting (during Introduction): get to know your coaching group